 People twitted out related information to in favor of PETA’s protest and a cluster of celebrities, including Justin Long and Maggie Q, have spoken out against the coat label.

-In respond to those ugly scenes in front of its stores and huge dangers towards its brand reputation on social media, Canada Goose first replied to PETA explaining it only uses fur from animals “for function, not fashion.”
+In response to those ugly scenes in front of its stores and enormous dangers towards its brand reputation on social media, Canada Goose first replied to PETA explaining it only uses fur from animals “for function, not fashion.”

 Last but not the least, it shot several videos and wrote articles to educate customers the functions of Coyote fur, the history of animal trapping as well as the idea that in many regions of North America, coyotes are considered a pest as they attack livestock, endangered prey species, pets and sometimes even people.
 Canada Goose always defends the usage of animal fur and believes that wearing fur is a personal choice.

-Frankly speaking, Canada Goose is not the only brand using animal fur to produce clothes and it is success that makes it a juicier target for animal-rights activists.
+Frankly speaking, Canada Goose is not the only brand using animal fur to produce clothes, and it is the success that makes it a juicier target for animal-rights activists.
 On the one hand, I agree with Canada Goose’s reaction to defend the usage of animal fur because the goose-feather insulation has already become such a prominent part of its branding.
-On the other hand, I think Canada Goose should pay more attention to PETA because it brings the biggest risks to this brand.
-A spokesperson for Canada Goose once said: “We understand PETA’s concerns and we respect the right of people to choose not to wear fur, however, we know PETA does not respect our ethical, responsible use of fur so further conversation won’t be productive.”
+On the other hand, I think Canada Goose should pay more attention to PETA because it brings the most significant risks to this brand.
+A spokesperson for Canada Goose once said: “We understand PETA’s concerns, and we respect the right of people to choose not to wear fur.
+However, we know PETA does not respect our ethical and responsible use of fur so further conversation won’t be productive.”
 This idea may not help them solve the crisis but only to make it worse.